datanav/docs/technical/superoffice-powerofficego.rst

      - MailAddress.countryCode
      - "string"
    * - Country.ThreeLetterISOCountry
-     - OrganizationNumber (Dependant on having wd:Q906278 in MailAddress.countryCodeDependant on having wd:Q906278 in MailAddress.CountryCodeDependant on having wd:Q906278 in MailAddress.countryCodeDependant on having wd:Q906278 in MailAddress.countryCodeDependant on having wd:Q906278 in MailAddress.countryCodeDependant on having wd:Q906278 in MailAddress.countryCodeDependant on having wd:Q906278 in MailAddress.countryCodeDependant on having wd:Q906278 in MailAddress.countryCode)
+     - OrganizationNumber (Dependant on having wd:Q906278 in MailAddress.countryCodeDependant on having wd:Q906278 in MailAddress.CountryCodeDependant on having wd:Q906278 in MailAddress.CountryCodeDependant on having wd:Q906278 in MailAddress.countryCodeDependant on having wd:Q906278 in MailAddress.countryCodeDependant on having wd:Q906278 in MailAddress.countryCodeDependant on having wd:Q906278 in MailAddress.countryCodeDependant on having wd:Q906278 in MailAddress.countryCodeDependant on having wd:Q906278 in MailAddress.countryCode)
      - "string"
    * - Emails.Value
      - EmailAddress